kefbytes/KefBytes_iOS_Best_Practices/README.md

 		*"Instead of preprocessor macro definitions (via #define), use actual constants"*
 	* Constants should be declared as static constants and not #defines unless explicitly being used as a macro
 		* consts are much more compiler and debugger friendly than #defines
-2. enums
+2. Enums
-	* enums can make your code more readable by substituting strings for Int values
+	* Enums can make your code more readable by substituting strings for Int values
 	* When using enums, it is recommended to use the new fixed underlying type specification because it has stronger type checking and code completion.
 	* typedef NS_ENUM GlobalConstants not enum GlobalConstants
 	* Swift enums are much more powerful than their ObjC counterparts